HDrizzle/rusty_logic_core/README.md

 ### Timing diagram

 The timing diagram in the top-right displayes the state of the circuit's clock alongside all the probes with respect to time.

+## LLM Usage

+Or "AI" as its called was used mostly for debugging my code whenever I couldn't fix a problem myself.
+I used it to write a few specific functions when I was lazy and I always commented where it was used.

 ## Bugs/Feedback